dip-proto/fastly.js/TECHNICAL_DETAILS.md

    - `ratelimit.penaltybox_add(penaltyboxName, identifier, duration)`: Adds an identifier to a penalty box
    - `ratelimit.penaltybox_has(penaltyboxName, identifier)`: Checks if an identifier is in a penalty box

+### Bot Detection

+The implementation includes bot detection capabilities through:

+1. **User Agent Analysis**:
+   - Detection of common bot signatures in User-Agent headers
+   - Identification of suspicious patterns in request headers

+2. **Behavioral Analysis**:
+   - Rate and frequency of requests from the same client
+   - Pattern recognition for automated request sequences
+   - Detection of non-human browsing patterns

+3. **Challenge-Response Mechanisms**:
+   - Support for CAPTCHA challenges for suspicious clients
+   - JavaScript-based challenges to verify browser capabilities

 These security features allow for comprehensive protection against various threats, including:

 - SQL injection attacks